AberdeenRSS/FlightManagementServer/docs/authentication.md

 ### Vessels

-Use the token auth lfow
+Use the token auth flow